hotlei/sparse-operator-graph-LU/README.md

 ./solve path_to_file.mtx

+branches:

+main -- should compile with any c++ compiler, and run on any system

+vector -- only tested with g++-9, runs on i7-9800X, 10th generation 10 nm processor and later

 feature of code:

 1.block decompose matrix operations into list / graph of unit operations on 64x64 matrix, then evenly distribute to openMP thread for balanced calculation